-A personal injury solicitor will also gather any other evidence that proves you have been injured through no fault of your own.
+A personal injury Lawyer will also gather any other evidence that proves you have been injured through no fault of your own.
 This might include photos of the scene of the accident and witness statements.
 A lawyer will carefully scrutinise all of this evidence to ensure that it works in favour of your claim.

 It is also necessary to gather evidence regarding your financial losses.
 This is because you are allowed to recover the actual financial losses you have incurred because of your injuries.
-A personal injury solicitor can advise what losses can be recovered, and will help you collect the necessary receipts, accounts and other proof of damages.
+A personal injury lawyer can advise what losses can be recovered, and will help you collect the necessary receipts, accounts and other proof of damages.

 A personal injury lawyer…liaises with the other side